ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 ![Yep, no longer a problem.](assets/img/2019-01-19/new-enum-solutions.png)

 I suspect that a 130 argument (x 2 to name each key, so actually 260 argument) instantiated variadic template function is big, but let's be fair: the compiler reduced both the executable footprint and the size with the same information but in an `initializer_list`.
 Part of this is because we mashing down what was 60+ different `const char[N]` from string literals of different sizes.
-Another part was because we were not instantiating a 260-size tuple in the `initializer_list` version, then destructing that said 260-element tuple and forwarding each `const char[N]` and `enumT` pair into a single `set` call where a hell of a lot of work is done.
+Another part was because we were not instantiating a 260-size tuple in the `initializer_list` version, then destroy that said 260-element tuple and forwarding each `const char[N]` and `enumT` pair into a single `set` call where a hell of a lot of work is done.
 Just not having to do 60+ different instantiations for a bunch of different-length string names and one `enumT` is pretty great, already!

 Still, it's not as if the thing is entirely escapable at the moment.
 When you cannot pin the types down for an `initializer_list`, you need tuples to interact with patterns in your variadic lists (pairs, "the last of the list", triplets, every 5th argument, whatever it is).
 In C++, common idioms for working with patterns and other are not viable options with variadic packs without doing tuple shenanigans.
 It is impossible to perform novel algorithms with variadics for more than just utterly pure -- e.g. without co-dependency on any shared state between arguments -- expressions.